SAP/node-rfc/doc/usage.md

 With `bcd`, set to `number`, or to conversion function like [Decimal](https://github.com/MikeMcl/decimal.js/), decimal ABAP float types, BCD, DECF16 and DECF34 are represented as Number object or custom decimal number object.

-:exclamation: Using `number` option is **not recommended** here, can lead to rounding errors during ABAP to NodeJS conversion.
+:exclamation: Using `number` option is **not recommended** here, can lead to rounding errors during ABAP to Node.js conversion.

 ```javascript
 let clientOptions = {